JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 ### **Ensuring "Should-Have" Features ≤ 60% of Total Work**
 - As per Agile best practices, "Should-Have" user stories should not exceed 60% of total estimated work.
-- In GymBukTu, the majority of completed features are Must Haves, while only a few Should Haves were included.
+- In GymBukTu, the majority of completed features are Must Haves, while only a few "Should Haves" were included.
 - "Nice to Have" features were deliberately left to last and therefore left out to maintain focus on MVP delivery.

 ### **User-Centric Development & Testing**